Kobuk River

 The Kobuk River (Iñupiaq: Kuuvak; Koyukon: Hʉlghaatno), also known by the names Kooak, Kowak, Kubuk, Kuvuk, and Putnam, is a river located in the Arctic region of northwestern Alaska in the United States.
 It is approximately 280 mi long.
 Draining a basin with an area of 12,300 sqmi, the Kobuk River is among the largest rivers in northwest Alaska, with widths of up to 1,500 feet (460 m) and flows reaching speeds of 3–5 miles per hour (5–8 km per hour) in its lower and middle reaches.
-The average elevation for the Kobuk River Basin is 1300 ft above sea level, ranging from sea level at its mouth on the Bering Sea to 11,400 feet (3,475 m) near its headwaters in the Brooks Range.
+The elevation of the Kobuk River Basin is on average 1300 ft, ranging from sea level at its mouth on the Bering Sea to 8276 ft on the summit of Mount Igikpak.

 Topography along the river includes low, rolling mountains, plains and lowlands, moderately high rugged mountainous land, and some gently sloped plateaus and highlands.
 The river contains an exceptional population of sheefish (Stenodus Nelma), a large predatory whitefish within the salmon family, which spawns in the river's upper reaches during the autumn.
 A portion of the vast Western Arctic caribou herd utilize the Kobuk River valley as winter range.